D2R2 Ride Info

 So ride on the side of the road, only one or two abreast, and be cautious of the limited sight lines.

 Don’t form large packs.
 This is not a race, and you’ll do better if relaxed.
 Please be respectful of everyone else using the road, especially as many others will be surprised to see anyone else on their road.
 Help cars pass and turn.
 Pass tractors carefully.
 Say hello when approaching horses so they know what and where you are.
 FOLLOW THE RULES OF THE ROAD!

-There will be checkpoint rest stops supplying water and food at least every 30 miles (usually 20).
-You get one spot with full lunch and elsewhere a selection of snacks.
+There will be checkpoint rest stops supplying water and food at least every 30 miles (usually every 20).
+You get one spot with a more robust lunch and elsewhere a selection of snacks.

 Rest stops have an opening and a closing time, so you must arrive between those if you want food.
 If you’re not going to make it in time bailout directions are available at each stop.

 There are a few stores on some routes, so carry money to supplement the rest stops.